How disputes work

 The dispute fee is $15.00 (or your local equivalent).
 This fee is deducted from your account balance when a cardholder initiates a dispute.

-For businesses in the Single Euro Payments Area (SEPA), cards processed on the Cartes Bancaires network incur no dispute fee.
+For businesses in the Single Euro Payments Area (SEPA), no dispute fee is incurred for cards processed on the Cartes Bancaires network.

 Unchallengeable disputes